Star-free languages and the full picture

 The McNaughton-Papert theorem

 The star-free languages have a beautiful algebraic characterization due to McNaughton and Papert (1971) and Schützenberger (1965): a regular language is star-free if and only if its syntactic monoid is aperiodic—meaning it contains no nontrivial cyclic groups.
-The equivalent automaton-theoretic statement is that a regular language is star-free if and only if it is recognizable by a counter-free automaton: a DFA with no state \(q\) and string \(w\) such that \(\delta(q, w) = q\) and \(\delta(q, w^i) \neq q\) for some \(0 < i < |w|\).
-(In other words, if following \(w\) from \(q\) returns to \(q\), then following any prefix of any power of \(w\) from \(q\) also returns to \(q\)—the automaton cannot count.)
+The equivalent automaton-theoretic statement is that a regular language is star-free if and only if it is recognizable by a counter-free automaton: a DFA in which there is no state \(q\), nonempty string \(w\), and integer \(n > 1\) such that \(\delta(q, w^n) = q\) but \(\delta(q, w) \neq q\).
+In other words, if iterating some string \(w\) eventually cycles a state back to itself, then a single application of \(w\) must already return to that state—the automaton has no nontrivial cycles and therefore cannot count repetitions.

 There is also a logical characterization: the star-free languages are exactly the languages definable in first-order logic with the linear order and successor predicates on string positions.
 This connects the subregular hierarchy to a broader program of relating language classes to logical expressiveness.